Adamouization/Relaxation-Technique-Parallel-Computing/README.md

 * Don’t use screenshots, they are always difficult to read.
 If you need to include relevant data, cut and paste it into your document
 * Don’t include hundreds of data files and log files: use your judgement as to what is the right level of information
-* Don’t leave this assignment to the last minute: parallel programming is more subtle than you think
-* The mark that appears on Moodle is provisional, and subject to revision.
-The SAMIS mark is definitive